 Older homes in Scarborough are at a higher risk of flooding than some other areas in the GTA.
 The City of Toronto has been working to reduce this risk for some years, but when homeowners take steps to protect themselves against flooding it helps reduce insurance premiums and out-of-pocket costs, too.
 If your home doesn’t have a backwater valve installed, you can have one retrofitted and claim a subsidy from the City of up to $3,200 towards it.

 Installing a Scarborough Backwater Valve

-It’s best to contract a professional plumber to install your backwater valve, because retrofitting can require some excavation to uncover the sewer line to the home.
+It’s best to contact a professional plumber to install your backwater valve because retrofitting can require some excavation to uncover the sewer line to the home.
 You’ll need the right valve for your application, and you’ll also have to install a removable cover so it can be accessed for inspections and maintenance.

 Maintaining the Valve

 Your Scarborough backwater valve should be inspected annually for debris that could cause a blockage.
 Check all the moving parts to ensure they are in good condition and aren’t constricted in any way, and clean out the housing area of the valve.

 It might sound like an unnecessary expense, but installing a backwater valve in your Scarborough home can make a difference to your peace of mind, your insurance premiums and your long-term costs.